 It is a 6-minute stroll to the University of Bristol.
 It is less than 15 minutes away from Bristol Cathedral and Bristol Aquarium.
 It is located near various transportation links including a bus stop just a 2-minute walk away.
 Living here you will be near various city attractions to explore with your friends any time you want.

-IQ Bristol is a 17-minute walk to the University of Bristol and a 22-minute bus ride to the University of the West of England.
-It is also a small distance away from Castle Park and The Temple Meads Train Station.
-Living here you will be just a short walk from the main shopping area of Bristol, which includes Broadmead, Cabot Circus, St Nicholas Market, Bristol Shopping Quarter, etc.
+It is a 17-minute walk to the University of Bristol and a 22-minute bus ride to the University of the West of England.
+Castle Park and The Temple Meads Train Station are a short distance away and various transportations are available nearby.

 This student home is a 15-minute bus ride to the University of Bristol.
 It is located near Bristol Harbour with excellent transport links nearby.
 Here you will be close to various restaurants and markets nearby.
 Tesco Market will be a 15-minute walk away and you will be able to dine in various restaurants like Noa, The Giggling Squid, Clifton Sausage and Joy Raj.